hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 Users of this implementation guide are encouraged to provide their feedback about the potential use of imposeProfile.
 </div><!-- stu-note -->

-### Extensibility – “additional” sections or elements
+### Extensibility – “Additional” Sections or Elements
 As in IPS, a producer can send:
 - "additional" elements beyond those flagged with *Must Support* in a profile
 - "additional" sections (often referred to as "undefined" sections) beyond those defined in the AU PS Composition